 Respectfully, we disagree.
-Based on our experience driving thousands of personalizations for data-driven marketers with an overall 46% lift, we’ve laid out a framework and some suggestions below that we think could help you take a more strategic and revenue-generating approach with your website while still mitigating risk.
+Based on our experience driving thousands of personalizations for data-driven marketers, and we’ve laid out a framework and some suggestions below that we think could help you take a more strategic and revenue-generating approach with your website while still mitigating risk.

 First things first: What’s the goal of your website?

 Before talking about optimization, it’s important to ask yourself:

 - Why does our company have a website in the first place?

 - Where does it fit in with our sales and marketing approach?